 Adjustable gastric banding:

-This procedure is the second most common bariatric procedure done in the United States.
+This procedure is being used less often in the United States.
 It can be done using a laparoscope.

-A band (sometimes called a lap band) is placed at the upper end of the stomach to divide the stomach into a small upper part and a large lower part.
+A band is placed at the upper end of the stomach to divide the stomach into a small upper part and a large lower part.
 Food passes through the band on its way to the intestine, but the band slows the passage of food.
 Connected to the band is a piece of tubing with a device that allows access to the band at the other end of the tube (through a port).
 The port is placed just under the skin so that doctors can adjust the tightness of the band after surgery.
-Fluid can be injected through the port into the band to expand it and make the passageway between the upper and lower stomach smaller.
-Or fluid can be removed from the band to make the passageway larger.
+Doctors can inject fluid through the port into the band to expand it and make the passageway between the upper and lower stomach smaller.
+Or they can remove fluid from the band to make the passageway larger.
 When the passageway is smaller, the upper part of the stomach fills more quickly, sending a message to the brain that the stomach is full.
 As a result, people eat smaller meals and lose substantial amounts of weight over time.

 |Banding the Stomach

 For this procedure, an adjustable band is placed around the upper part of the stomach.
 It enables doctors to adjust the size of the passageway for food through the stomach as needed.

 After a small incision is made in the abdomen, a viewing tube (laparoscope) is inserted.
 While looking through the laparoscope, the surgeon places the band around the upper part of the stomach.
 On the inside of the band is an inflatable ring, which is connected to tubing with a small port at the other end.
 The port is placed just under the skin.
 A special needle can be inserted into the port through the skin.
 The needle is used to insert a salt water (saline) solution into the band or to remove it.
 Thus, the passageway can be made smaller or larger.
 When the passageway is smaller, the upper part of the stomach fills faster, causing people to feel full more quickly and thus eat less.